 Ever since the trend of travel bucket list has been on the rise, travelers have become pretty habitual to checking things off the list.
 Having said that and following the same trend, this detailed guide contradicts the typical itinerary format that creates time constraints and enables you to spend the best 4 days in Hong Kong.

 From the total budget to currency exchange and from famous places to visit to things to remember, this comprehensive guide will enable you capture the essence of Hong Kong in an ideal duration of 4 days.
-So if you’ve been looking forward to a typical Hong Kong itinerary for 4 days, then you’re about witness a different experience altogether with amazing Hong Kong tour packages.
+So if you’ve been looking forward to a typical Hong Kong itinerary for 4 days, then you’re about witness a different experience altogether with amazing Honk Kong tour packages.

 Hong Kong Weather Conditions